Fios-Quest/YouTube-Scripts/src/iriss/010-iriss.md

 For example, have you noticed that lots of types have a method called `to_string()`, including numbers, string slices (`&str`) and even strings?

-This is because there is a trait called `ToString` that describes the function header for a method called `to_string()` and all of these types implement that trait.
+This is bec ause there is a trait called `ToString` that describes the function header for a method called `to_string()` and all of these types implement that trait.

 This is what ToString looks like in the Rust standard library, if we remove the comments and annotations you can see how simple it is